xtream1101/scraperx/README.md

 When using BaseDownloader, a requests session is created under `self.session`, so every get/post you make will use the same session per task.
-Headers can also be set per call by pasing the keyword args to `self.request_get()` and `self.request_post()`.
-Any kwargs you pass to self.request_get/post will be pased to the sessions get/post methods.
+Headers can also be set per call by passing the keyword args to `self.request_get()` and `self.request_post()`.
+Any kwargs you pass to self.request_get/post will be passed to the sessions get/post methods.

 When using BaseDownloader's get & post functions, it will use the requests session created in __init__ and a python `requests` response object.